Overview

 Synchronizing motors

-Plugging multiple motors into one actuator can be a solution to increase to torque provided.
+Plugging multiple motors into one actuator can be a solution to increase provided torque.
 Motors plugged into the same actuator will need to be synchronized.

 The configuration will automatically nest the extra motors under the “Parent” motor.